 As far as fuel sources go for your fireplace, there are a few popular choices for you to consider.
 Keep in mind, fireplaces are specifically designed to burn one type of fuel.
 For instance, if you purchase a wood burning fireplace, you shouldn't use it to burn gel fuel or pellets.

 If the fuel type is important to you, make sure that you purchase the appropriate type of fireplace.
 Here are the main fuel sources available in most standard fireplaces today.

-are the norm, in fact if you live in an older log cabin, chances are this is the style of fireplace that you have.
+Wood fireplaces are the norm, in fact if you live in an older log cabin, chances are this is the style of fireplace that you have.
 Wood is a fairly inexpensive and a renewable fuel source, which is good.
-Typically one of the most inefficient styles of fireplace, today's wood burning fireplace inserts are actually very efficient, retaining heat and producing up to 90% fewer emissions.
+Typically one of the most inefficient styles of fireplace, today's wood-burning fireplace inserts are actually very efficient, retaining heat and producing up to 90% fewer emissions.
 Having a wood fireplace however requires a lot of maintenance on your part - chimney maintenance alone must be done annually, as is the case with wood burning stoves.

 Gel fireplaces are another popular option.
 Gel fuel burns clean and odorless in your space, which greatly reduces the amount of indoor air pollution.
 The downside is that the heat output for many gel fuel fireplaces is pretty minimal.
 Typically used more for ambience than as a heat source, some models of gel fuel fireplaces can heat only a small room.
 Gel fuel comes in cans and each can lasts anywhere from 2.5 to 3 hours each, which is not ideal for sleeping.